ashishaggarwal92/core-java-interview-practice/Interview_Questions.md

 * Authentication manager
 * Authorization manager
 * Delegation proxy filter
-* How to make api endpoint publicly or privately available.--- using websecirityconfigureradapter
+* How to make api endpoint publicly or privately available.--- using websecurityconfigureradapter
+* Changes in springboot version 3

 DB: